kirbycope/GodotSteam-SteamMultiplayerPeer-Example-3D/README.md

 # GodotSteam-SteamMultiplayerPeer-Example-3D
-A 3D example for the `GodotSteam` GDExtension and `SteamMultiplayerPeer` GDExtensions.
+A 3D example for the [GodotSteam](https://godotsteam.com/) GDExtension and Steam Multiplayer Peer](https://godotengine.org/asset-library/asset/2258) GDExtensions.
 The alternative would be to use the [SteamMultiplayerPeer](https://godotsteam.com/getting_started/what_are_you_making/#multiplayer-using-godots-multiplayerpeer-nodes) custom Godot Build.
 See the [godotsteam-multiplayerpeer-example](https://github.com/kirbycope/godotsteam-multiplayerpeer-example) example project if you're interested.
 I just wanted a single editor on my multiple machines, so this example was created.

 ## How It Works
 [GodotSteam](https://godotsteam.com/) handles the Steam API initialization and lobbies.</br>
-[Steam-Multiplayer-Peer](https://godotengine.org/asset-library/asset/2258) handles the P2P communication between the lobby host and clients.</br>
+[Steam Multiplayer Peer](https://godotengine.org/asset-library/asset/2258) handles the P2P communication between the lobby host and clients.</br>
 Proximity Voice Chat is enabled through the GodotSteam API and Steam-Multiplayer-Peer.
-Press and hold [TAB] to speak and release to stop.

 ## How It is Implemented
 This example uses the [Godot 3D Player Controller](https://github.com/kirbycope/godot-3d-player-controller).
 The idea is that you could use any CharacterBody3D (`.tscn/.gd`) with minimal modifications.